About Your Credit Score

-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders must know two things about you: whether you can pay back the loan, and if you will pay it back.
-To figure out your ability to repay, lenders assess your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders must find out two things about you: whether you can pay back the loan, and if you are willing to pay it back.
+To figure out your ability to pay back the loan, they assess your debt-to-income ratio.
+In order to calculate your willingness to repay the mortgage loan, they look at your credit score.

-Your credit score comes from your history of repayment.
+Credit scores only consider the info in your credit reports.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is today.
-Credit scoring was envisioned as a way to assess willingness to repay the loan while specifically excluding any other demographic factors.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as bad a word when FICO scores were first invented as it is today.
+Credit scoring was developed to assess willingness to pay without considering other personal factors.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score considers both positive and negative items in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to generate an accurate score.
-Should you not meet the minimum criteria for getting a score, you may need to work on your credit history before you apply for a mortgage.
+Your credit report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to generate an accurate score.
+If you don't meet the criteria for getting a score, you might need to work on your credit history prior to applying for a mortgage loan.

 Basic Pre-Approval